-IMN Dismisses FG’s Explanations for Non-release of El-Zakzaky - THISDAYLIVE
+IMN Dismisses FG’s Explanations for Non-release of EL-Zakzaky - THISDAYLIVE

 “Nobody is granted access to see him except with the express permission of these federal agents.

-“It even hard to take the involvement of the AGF for anyone, even Kaduna State established Judicial Commission of Inquiry at the time, to access Sheikh El-Zakzaky.”
+“It even had to take the involvement of the AGF for anyone; even the Kaduna State established Judicial Commission of Inquiry at the time, to access Sheikh Zakzaky.